Skip to content

 (My stencils are painted all over because I’m too lazy to clean, or I forget to do that.)

-However, the painting knife is just the thing for you lazy artists like me.
+However, the painting knife is just the thing for lazy artists like me.
 When you’re done using it, just wipe the paint with a paper towel.
 It’s literally just one move.

 I love the simplicity of this.